why shop manta sleep

 According to Medical News Today, some migraine pressure points are in the cavities where the nose meets the eyebrows.
 The Chinese call these points Drilling Bamboo.
 Another is right smack in the center of the eyes, known as Yin Tang(4).

 Manta WEIGHTED Mask is wider than our other masks to provide enough coverage.
 The evenly-distributed weight massages these pressure points.
+(This even weight distribution also makes it one of the best weighted side sleeper masks out there.)
 While it isn’t a cure, it helps soothe migraine pain.

 Perfect for migraines